Silvercorp Metals Inc. (SVM) Shares Up Despite Recent Market Volatility

 Alliance Global Partners gave a rating of “Buy” to SVM, setting the target price at $4.50 in the report published on March 11th of the previous year.

-Volatility was left at 3.87%, however, over the last 30 days, the volatility rate increased by 4.81%, as shares sank -0.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.59% upper at present.
+Volatility was left at 4.29%, however, over the last 30 days, the volatility rate increased by 5.76%, as shares surge +6.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.30% lower at present.

 Stock Fundamentals for SVM